title

 Voices in Britain and the United States against War

-Many in Great Britain were looking back upon the horrors of World War I. The novel by the German author, Erich Maria Remarque, All Quiet on the Western Front, had been published in 1929, and it was a sensation in Britain.
-There were other widely read books on the horrors of World War I, including Vera Brittain's memoirs of nursing during the war, Testament of Youth.
-The British were also reading about Gandhi, who was frequently in the news in Britain concerning his non-violent, civil disobedience campaigns in India.
-And, in response to the horrors of war, some in Britain saw hope in Gandhi's pacifism preventing their nation from again going to war.
-And they hoped for Gandhi's pacifism being adopted in all nations.
+Many in Great Britain were looking back upon the horrors of World War I. All Quiet on the Western Front, by Erich Maria Remarque, had been published in 1929, and in Britain the book was a sensation.
+There were other widely-read books on the horrors of World War I, including Vera Brittain's memoirs of nursing during the war, Testament of Youth.
+The British were also reading about Gandhi, who was frequently in the news concerning civil disobedience campaigns in India, and some were looking with hope toward Gandhi's strategies as an alternative to war.

 Albert Einstein also saw some hope in Gandhi's civil disobedience.
 In a much-quoted speech that he gave in New York in September 1930, he declared that pacifists should stop talking and replace their words with deeds.
 He said that if only two percent of those assigned to perform military service refused to fight, governments would be powerless.
 They would not, he declared, send such a large number to jail.

-The peace movement in Britain grew, joined by various professionals: teachers, doctors, psychologists, lawyers, prominent people of faith, trade unionists, socialists, followers of Tolstoy, novelists and some who were seen as philosophers.
+The peace movement in Britain was growing, joined by various professionals: teachers, doctors, psychologists, lawyers, prominent people of faith, trade unionists, socialists and followers of Tolstoy.
 A peace enthusiast from California sent to London a book sixteen feet wide which he wished to have driven around Europe on a flatbed truck, hoping that the book would be filled with declarations for peace from every prominent man and woman in Europe.

 Hitler was watching, and, contemptuous of pacifism, he was encouraged.
 Winston Churchill was outraged.